Bold, smoky, and easy! This cast-iron roasted red salsa brings taquería-style flavor to tacos, bowls, and chips without needing an oven.

 Yes - it works beautifully with cooked beans, sautéed veggies, or nopales (aka cactus paddles).
 Just add it during the final few minutes of cooking to warm through.

 No problem.
-Use any heavy-bottomed skillet or roast the veggies under the broiler.
-The key is getting some char.
+Use any heavy-bottomed skillet or roast the veggies under the broiler for 10-15 minutes.

 Roma tomatoes are ideal - they're meaty, not too juicy, and roast beautifully.
-But any ripe, fresh tomato will work.
+But plum or vine-ripened work well too.

 Yes!
 I usually use about 1 tablespoon of oil to help everything roast evenly, but you can absolutely make it without.
 The veggies will still char and soften in a dry skillet, and the deglazing step adds plenty of depth and moisture.